AntAndTim/map-projects-team4/quiz_front/README.md

 You can create question
 ![questions](./readmeImages/questionCreation.png)

-You can change question text, answers text and add answers
+You can change question text,
+answers text and add/delete answers
 ![questions](./readmeImages/questionEdition.png)